 Profits realised from Sport for Africa funded start-ups will be used to provide coached sport sessions, facilitate the purchase of sports equipment, cover the cost of food, water & transport for participants, safeguard land to prevent the sale of playing fields for housing and allow personal development opportunities for coaches.

-The Seeds for Sport pilot will commence in October 2019 and will be enabled by funds raised by the Run the Thames challenge and personal contributions made by friends of Sport for Africa.
+The Seeds for Sport pilot commenced in October 2019 and is enabled by funds raised by the Run the Thames challenge and personal contributions made by friends of Sport for Africa.